UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 Latest News From UGA Extension

-Did you know you can grow: Kiwi Georgia, traditionally known as the Peach State, is famous for its peaches, pecans and peanuts.
-But thanks to its mild climate, the state also supports a variety of uncommon and exotic fruits — like kiwi.
-In a monthly series inspired by University of Georgia Cooperative Extension publication “Minor Fruits and Nuts in Georgia,” we’re highlighting lesser-known fruits that can thrive in Georgia home gardens.
+Did you know you can grow: Black walnut Georgia, traditionally known as the Peach State, is famous for its peaches, pecans and peanuts.
+But thanks to its mild climate, the state also supports a variety of uncommon fruits and nuts — like black walnut.
+In a series inspired by the University of Georgia Cooperative Extension publication “Minor Fruits and Nuts in Georgia,” we’re highlighting lesser-known fruits and nuts that can thrive in Georgia home gardens.

 Latest Publications